2001 American League Division Series: Game 4

-Facing elimination on Sunday afternoon, the Mariners called on Freddy García to go up against Bartolo Colón in a Game 1 rematch.
+Facing elimination on Sunday afternoon, the Mariners called on Freddy García to go up against Bartolo Colón in a Game 1 rematch, both on only three days rest.
 The first pitch was delayed two hours by rain.
 In the bottom of the second, García allowed a leadoff home run to Juan González; Colón pitched six shutout innings, but loaded the bases in the seventh with no outs with a walk, single, and another walk.
 Pinch hitter Al Martin grounded to Jim Thome at first, who threw home for the first out.
 A sacrifice fly to the left field corner by David Bell tied the game, then back-to-back RBI singles through the infield to right by Ichiro Suzuki and Mark McLemore put the Mariners up 3–1.
 Danys Baez relieved Colón and retired Edgar Martínez with a fielder's choice to shortstop Omar Vizquel to end the threat.

 Gonzalez led off the bottom of the seventh with a double to center and advanced to third on Thome's groundout to second.
 Jeff Nelson relieved García, and Ellis Burks' check swing on a high pitch resulted in a strikeout, but the ball went off the top of new catcher Tom Lampkin's glove to the backstop and Burks was safe at first, but González held at third.
-Travis Fryman's groundout glanced off Nelson's glove which disrupted a double play; shortstop McLemore had to adjust and the M's got the out at second, but Fryman beat out Bret Boone's throw to first and González scored.
+Travis Fryman's groundout glanced off Nelson's glove which disrupted a double play; shortstop McLemore had to adjust and the Mariners got the out at second, but Fryman beat out Bret Boone's throw to first and González scored.
 Arthur Rhodes relieved Nelson and Wil Cordero flew out deep to left.

 Seattle got that run back in the eighth: after Boone struck out, John Olerud singled up the middle, and Stan Javier grounded a fielder's choice to shortstop.
 Mike Cameron's double to center scored Javier easily and Seattle led 4–2; lefthander Ricardo Rincón replaced Baez and struck out Lampkin on a check swing.
 Rhodes retired Einar Díaz and Kenny Lofton on ground outs to first; Vizquel lined a single to center and advanced on a wild pitch strike in the dirt.
-Roberto Alomar flew out, caught by a sprinting Ichiro in right center.
+Roberto Alomar flew out, caught by a sprinting Suzuki in right center.

-In the ninth, Bell lined out to left, Ichiro singled up the middle, and McLemore was caught looking on a slider.
+In the ninth, Bell lined out to left, Suzuki singled up the middle, and McLemore was caught looking on a slider.
 Paul Shuey relieved Rincón to face Martínez, who turned an inside pitch into a home run, high and deep down the left field line, to put the Mariners up 6–2.
 Boone singled and stole second, but Olerud struck out.
 Seattle closer Kazuhiro Sasaki retired the Indians in order: González was caught looking, Thome fanned, and Burks popped up to second to end the game, forcing a deciding Game 5 in Seattle on Monday afternoon.